biscuit-js/biscuit-store/docs/core/SUBSCRIBE.md

 ## State and store subscribe
 The subscription system is required to get the current state of the storage at the time of the update.
-Traditionally, the subscription pattern consists of the function of subscribing, unsubscribing and dispatcher, Biscuit adheres to this concept.
+Traditionally, the subscription pattern consists of the function of subscribing, unsubscribing and dispatcher.
+Biscuit adheres to this concept.

 ### Concept
 Conceptually, the subscription system in biscuit is similar to the (vanilla) addEventListener, but there are still a few differences.